Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 **Optimizer:**
 Adam

+We also implemented batch-normalization and tested the network with up to 512 neurons per layer, however the results didn't improve. (batch norm implementation and crossvalidation can be found in ANN_crossvalidated.ipynb)

 ## Results

-The network yielded a top testset accuracy of 90 %, which beat the previous rule-based algorithm by around 8%!
+The network yielded a 5-fold cross-validation test set accuracy of 86 %, which beat the previous rule-based algorithm by around 6%!

-Even better: After looking at some predictions, the real accuracy is probably much higher, since many pictures are edge cases (e.g. where the angle was only 0.1 degree too high for a correct prediction) and therefore the predictions still make sense.
+Even better: After looking at some predictions, the real accuracy is probably much higher, since many pictures are edge cases (e.g. where the angle was only 0.1 degree too high for a correct prediction) and therefore the predictions would still make sense.

 The following accuracy and loss plots show that the ANN learned very well already after only 20 epochs.